g-borgulya/infra-webapp-base-for-aws/README.md

 - DeploymentID is the the ID of this deployment in question
 - DatabaseID is the ID of the database stack.

-## Deploy backend services as serverless
+## Deploying backend services as serverless

 This template deploys a CICD pipeline that can deploy a complete CloudFormation stack.
 The primary purpose is to have lambda function(s) defined in the stack template so that the CICD can deploy into AWS Lambda.
 But if needed other AWS resources can be added too, like CloudWatch Alarms, DBs, Queues, etc. More on the requirements on the deployed repo below.